-Watching is like an electric fence.
+Watching benefits us like an electric fence.

-Watching can be safeguard.
+1: Watching can help us be more thankful

-As Watchers we have been taught never to take another person for granted – we don’t know how long we will have them for, or in what condition.
+As Watchers we have learnt never to take another person for granted because we don’t know how long we will have them for, or in what condition.

 Sometimes for us, thankfulness comes a bit easier.

 After all, the woman who sleeps on the street is going to be more content with a tiny hotel room than the millionaire who lives by the water.

-We are acutely aware of their inability to take away pain, to alleviate suffering or even simply to last.
+We are acutely aware of their inability to take away pain, to alleviate suffering or even to simply last.

 We have witnessed firsthand the value of a hug, a card, a prayer.
 A smile, a nod, a clenched hand or simply sitting in silence, closing the door softly, filling up the water jug – these are our frequent currency as Watchers – and what a different currency to those around us.

 There are no generalities.
-We are all individual, we are all different.
-There are no generalities.
-And yet the truth is, we do experience life differently to non-watchers, and this is not a bad thing.
+We are all individuals and our circumstances are differ.
+Yet the truth is, we do experience life differently to non-watchers, and this is not a bad thing.